ExchangeUnion/docs/Contribute.md

-# How To Contribute & Earn XUC
+# Contribute & Earn

 Yay!
-Kudos for being a part of Exchange Union & for helping to build the Exchange Union Daemon, our node software!
+Thanks for helping us build `xud`!
 Any contributions are welcome no matter how big or small.
-From typos and bug fixes to entire modules - you will be awarded with our token, XUC.
+From typos and bug fixes to entire modules... and you will be financially awarded.

-## Earning Rewards

-Here's how it works:
-1. Grab a task from [here](https://github.com/ExchangeUnion/xud/issues).
-2. Each task carries a range of XUC to be earned, e.g. 50-100 XUC.
-The more complex the task, the higher the reward - grab a task which best fits your available time & skill set.
-3. Leave a comment to let everyone know you'll be working on the task, and fork the repository to get started.
-4. [Get in touch](https://gitter.im/exchangeunion/Lobby) for help along the way, especially for testing.
-Unfortunately our automation is still a work in progress! :/
-5. When you feel ready, submit a pull request  against the `master` branch with your **ether address (!)** in the comment section.
-6. For non-trivial changes, expect several rounds of review and testing to take place before your changes get merged into the master branch.
-7. After a successful merge into the master branch we'll send the XUC reward to the ether address you provided in the comment section.
-For now this is all manual work on our end, but we would love for someone to propose a solution to automate this process (& propose a price tag)!

-It goes without saying that you can exchange XUC to other assets on [various exchanges](https://www.exchangeunion.com/xuc).

-If you see something missing or want to develop another cool feature or bug fix which doesn't have an issue yet, open one and we'll review and give it a price tag asap!
-We don't recommend working on things without an issue on github.

 ## Contribution Guidelines